Gillian Armstrong: Career

 Following a string of short films and documentaries, Armstrong achieved her first directorial recognition through her first full-length film The Singer and the Dancer, shot on 16 mm film, which won the best narrative film award at the 1976 Sydney Film Festival.

 Armstrong became a film director at the age of 27.
-During the time of the development of Australian Cinema Armstrong recalls in a Washington Post interview that tremendous tax breaks led to a frightful overproduction.
+During the time of the development of Australian Cinema, Armstrong recalled in a Washington Post interview that tremendous tax breaks led to a frightful overproduction.
 Everybody was interested in doing deals and even stockbrokers were becoming directors.
 However, very few of them had the commitment to cinema that Armstrong and others had, and the films would be shown for a week or two, or not released at all.
-After Armstrong's second film My Brilliant Career, she had offers from Hollywood but quickly turned them all away, preferring to stay in Australia to make a deliberately small film called Starstruck.
+After Armstrong's second film My Brilliant Career, she had offers from Hollywood but quickly turned them all down, preferring to stay in Australia to make a deliberately small film called Starstruck.
 After the release of Starstruck, Armstrong went around giving interviews dressed in a large fuzzy blue sweater dress decorated with coloured beads, a black-and-white polka dot blouse, black tights and blue suede shoes all topped by a punk shag haircut.

 Following this success, Armstrong was commissioned by the South Australian Film Corporation to make a documentary exploring the lives of young teenage girls living in Adelaide, South Australia.
 This became Smokes and Lollies (1976), her first paid job as director.